Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

   The Ranker can provide the ROI for **individual** crops, but not across multiple crops like the Optmizer does for gold or xp.

-  > For example, at the start of the game, you have little gold but comparatively lots of energy.
+  > For example, at the very start of the game, you have little gold but comparatively lots of energy.
   > I'm not a speedrunner, but the goal in this case could be to prioritize ROI and scale up as fast as possible,
   > so that you are able to plant enough high-profiting crops to meet your energy capacity.
+  > In this case, the Optimizer may not be giving the "best" recommendation, but it could still be giving a decent one.

 - When the "seed strategy" is set to "buy first", the Optimizer will **only** buy seeds and will never use other sources like the Seed Maker or crafted Wild Seeds.
   The Ranker does not have this limitation.

-- The Ranker and Optimizer do not factor in the change of variables over time (e.g., farming level).
+- The Ranker and Optimizer do not factor in the change of variables over time (i.e., farming level).
-  Both the Ranker and Optimizer will be more accurate if used over a shorter time period, or if variables do not change over time (e.g., you have the maximum farming level).
+  Both the Ranker and Optimizer will be more accurate if used over a shorter time period, or if variables do not change over time (i.e., you have the maximum farming level).

-  Then again, you can manually change the variable in question and check whether a certain crop or output from the Optimizer keeps getting recommended even as the variable changes.
+  > One workaround is to manually check the recommendations for the next few farming levels and see whether the same crops keep getting recommended.

 - The Ranker and Optimizer consider raw numbers (gold, xp, etc.), but not other logistical factors like:
   - Processing Time and Capacity